mui/material-ui/docs/data/joy/getting-started/quick-start/quick-start.md

 ## 2. Set up the `CssVarsProvider`

-Open `src/App.js` and replace it with the code snippet below.
+Go to your `App.js` file and replace it with the code snippet below.
 You should see the text `Hello from Joy` being rendered on your browser.

 ```jsx
 import { CssVarsProvider } from '@mui/joy/styles';